r4g3baby/SimpleScore/README.md

 - Can display scoreboards based on permissions, conditions, worlds and regions
 - No character limit on 1.13 servers or newer (limited to 32 characters on older versions)*
 - Fully compatible with [mcMMO][mcMMO] and other plugins that temporarily change the scoreboard*
-- Any message sent by the plugin can be changed either by the built-in translation system or by providing a custom message file
+- Any message sent by the plugin can be modified either by the built-in translation system or by providing a custom message file

 *This feature requires [ProtocolLib][ProtocolLib].
 Adding [ProtocolLib][ProtocolLib] to your server will improve plugin compatibility and also reduce the number of packets sent to players, thus improving server/client performance and reducing network bandwidth usage.